Kwannnnn/DiamondCaveGame/docs/technical-design.md

 - 2D game support
 - Should run in the browser.

 **Phaser** is the best choice for our needs.
 It is free and open-source with support for 2D games.
 There are thousands of games made with it, and there are many learning resources for us to turn our design into a reality.
 The documentation is extensive and detailed.
-There are a lot of features supported by the engine which will speed up development, like animations, physics, particles, and sound effects.
+There are many features supported by the engine which will speed up development, like animations, physics, particles, and sound effects.

 Phaser is a JavaScript framework that can be imported and provides valuable tools for making browser games.
 There is no built-in multiplayer support, but it can be added by using the socket.io library.
-We plan to use node.js on the backend to create the server to which the players will connect.
+We plan to use node.js on the backend to create the server to which players will connect.
 All communication will go through the node server.

 It uses HTML5 and Canvas or WebGL to render the game in the browser.
 This allows excellent performance across all platforms, and it is also possible to port a game for mobile devices.